mvolkmann/blog/src/zig.md

 const expect = std.testing.expect;
 const expectEqual = std.testing.expectEqual;

+// Enums must be defined with const or comptime, not var.
 // A type must be specified for an enum
 // in order to override its default ordinal values. const Color = enum(u8) {